hasadna/open-bus-pipelines/CONTRIBUTING.md

-# Contributing to open-bus pipelines projects
+# Contributing to open-bus pipelines / stride projects

 This doc details how to contribute to the different open-bus pipelines / stride projects.